 When Leaves Fall by C.A.
 King is a short, young adult novel told through the perspective of an abused canine.
 As we’ve had more than our share of doggy family members, the story appealed to me emotionally.
 Our most recent heartbreak happened when our faithful friend Chokis was maliciously poisoned.(See 101 Perritos)

 Chained, malnourished dogs are a common sight here in Mexico, especially with types of dogs bred for fighting.
 In January of 2017, the Mexican Congress passed a law that takes the country one step closer to ensuring this inhumane activity can be penalized throughout the country.
-(See Mexico says ‘no mas’ to dogfighting) It remains to be seen whether the Senate will follow through on this proposal.
+(See Mexico says ‘no mas’ to dogfighting) In June of the same year, the law was finally approved.
+Dog fighting is illegal in Mexico, punishable by up to 5 years in jail and $8,300 USD in fines.
+If the offender is a Mexican public official, jail time is increased up to 7.5 years.
+(See Dog fights as sport now illegal in Mexico)

 Although I enjoyed When Leaves Fall by C.A.
 King, there were a few things that I think the author could have done to add to Ralph’s story.
 First, Ralph is never identified by breed, so the reader never gets a clear picture of Ralph.
 I understand that the author wanted to be inclusive by implying that this could happen to any type of dog classified as “dangerous” but I felt it detracted from the story.
 While I was reading, I was jumping back and forth with different dog bodies trying to get a good image of Ralph in my mind.